harpooooooon/RShiny-Dashboard-for-Twitter-Analysis/README.md

 Hi,

-The code in the repository is for a dashboard that uses the Twitter REST API to return a set number of tweets from a particular twitter handle, set by the user.
-The application is meant to answer the following questions:
+The code in this repository is for a RShiny dashboard that uses the Twitter REST API to return a set number of tweets from a particular twitter handle, set by the user.
+Powered by R, this application is designed to answer the following questions:

+  <li>What subjects cause the highest user engagement, measured by RT/ Favorited count?</li>

   <li>When does a person tweet?</li>